zcaudate-me/iroh/README.md

 - To be able to test methods and functions that are usually not testable, or very hard to test:
   - Make hidden class members visible by providing access to private methods and fields
   - Make immutable class members flexible by providing ability to change final members (So that initial states can be set up easily)
-- Extract out class members into documented and executable functions
+- Extract out class members into documented and executable functions (including multi-argument functions)
 - Better understand jvm security and how to dodge it if needed
 - Better understand the java type system as well as clojure's own interface definitions
 - To make working with java fun again